agarwal-sandeep/node-chakracore/NODECHAKRACORE_DEBUGGING.md

 Instructions for using experimental debugging features of Node-ChakraCore using Visual Studio Code

 ### Debugging during development
 The goal for this work is to make Node-ChakraCore interoperable with existing Node debugging tools.
 Using the following instructions one can make VSCode debugger work with Node-ChakraCore without the need for modifying the debugging tool itself.
+You can follow the progress of this work [here](https://github.com/agarwal-sandeep/node-chakracore/tree/debugging ).

 * Create a workspace
  ```batch